-The provider is required to have the member sign a waiver form that clearly explains that the specific service/procedure is not covered and that the member acknowledges that he/she will be responsible for the cost of the service(s).
+You are required to have the member sign a waiver form that clearly explains that the specific service/procedure is not covered and that the member acknowledges that he/she will be responsible for the cost of the service(s).

-We recommend using the Non-Covered Service Fee Acceptance Form (available in both Spanish and English) in Exhibit A, but it is not required.
-If the provider chooses to use another form in place of our Non-Covered Service Fee Acceptance Form, it must contain the following elements:
+We recommend using our Non-Covered Service Fee Acceptance Form (available in both Spanish and English) in Exhibit A, but it is not required.
+If you choose to use another form in place of our Non-Covered Service Fee Acceptance Form, it must contain the following elements: